We are currently studying the book of 1st Kings

 Lesson 10: Elijah: The Lamp in Israel.

-Lesson 11: Jehoshaphat: “There is good in you.”
+Lesson 11: Jehoshaphat: “Some Good is Found in you.”